theatre works presents

 DATES + TIMES

-This show is a lock-out performance.
-No latecomers will be admitted.
+Theatre Works has a lockout policy for latecomers.
 Please arrive at least 15 minutes early to ensure you don't miss out.

 Refunds will not be issued to latecomers.